Rubusch/docker__cyclone-v__Terrasic-DE1-SoC-FPGA-Board/README.md

 ```
 FIX: configure in the local.conf which specific dts / dtb (board) is needed exactly, the fall back tries to build all available in the meta-altera.
 All dts configs available in the meta-altera are not available in the kernel sources, though.

-* yocto: wic / wks settings are not working with cyclone5, try to turn the additional 'wic' stuff off in meta-altera
+* yocto: the wks file declared for cyclone5 (wic, i.e. partition layout), refers a fit/spl file for u-boot, which is not built for cyclone5 automatically and still needs fixes for cyclone5